 Mary is a local McDonald’s franchise owner in Woodland, Sacramento, and Solano County.
 After graduating from law school, she worked as a Deputy District Attorney in Solano and Yolo County before her career in McDonald’s.
-She also currently teaches as a professor at California Northstate University.
-With a heart for the community, she actively supports many charities and community organizations, including the national nonprofit API Public Affairs (APAPA) by serving as Senior Advisor.
+She also taught as a professor at California Northstate University.
+With a heart for the community, she actively supports many community organizations, including the national nonprofit APIA Public Affairs (APAPA) as the National President.
 Mary was inspired by her friendship with Ann Murray Paige to establish Thriving Pink as a local nonprofit in the summer of 2016 to provide a network of meaningful support for those impacted by breast cancer.

 We invite you to join our Pink Team which is dedicated to helping those impacted in Yolo County by breast cancer to thrive by providing a compassionate network of support and resources in partnership with the community.
 Our volunteers come from all different backgrounds – those diagnosed with breast cancer, community leaders, business owners, and health professionals.
 We are the only local nonprofit in Davis and Yolo County which focuses on serving and supporting local breast cancer survivors in our community.
 Until there is a cure, we will continue to work together to make a difference in the lives of those that are battling this disease.

 Mary Yin Liu